mallusrgreatv2/giveaway-boat-docs-mdx/docs/basics/inviting-the-bot.md

 ## Requirements

 - You will need **Owner**, **Manage Server**, or **Administrator** permission in the server to continue.
 - Whitelist the bot using its ID (530082442967646230) in your anti-nuke bot if you have one.
-Anti-nuke / security bots include:
+Anti-nuke or security bots include:
   - Wick
   - Flantic
   - Security Bot